Growyourbrand.net Reference notes on brand consequence May 2026

 Should We Rebrand?

-A rebrand decision check for owners who need to know whether the business needs a new identity, a sharper message, better proof, or no rebrand at all.
+A rebrand decision check for owners who need to know whether the business needs a new identity, a refresh, a repositioning, better proof, or no rebrand at all.

 Should We Rebrand? archive visual